lbechberger/LearningPsychologicalSpaces/README.md

 ```

 The resulting `output.pickle` file contains a single dictionary which maps each item ID to a dictionary with the following entries:
-- `'binary'`: A list of tuples consisting of the respective response (True/False/None) and the respective reaction time.
+- `'binary'`: A list of tuples consisting of the respective reaction time and the respective response (True/False/None).
 - `'continuous'`: A list of continuous scale ratings.
 - `'name'`: A human readable name for the item.